eurisko-us/eurisko-us.github.io/_posts/2021-02-21-the-ultimate-high-school-computer-science-sequence-9-months-in.md

   - Eurisko Program
 ---

-<i>The Eurisko sequence started during the summer of 2019 with an initial cohort of 5 high school students, all aged 15-16 years old and entering their junior year (11th grade).
+<i>The Eurisko sequence started during the summer of 2020 with an initial cohort of 5 high school students, all aged 15-16 years old and entering their junior year (11th grade).
 The content of this sequence similar to what would be covered in upper-level undergraduate courses (e.g. data structures/algorithms ranging from linked lists & sorting algorithms to graphs & traversals), and some content may even be beyond (e.g. building a machine learning library in Python from the ground up).
 The students build everything from scratch: for example, instead of using external libraries like numpy or pandas, the students built their regressors and classifiers on top of matrix and dataframe classes that they wrote themselves.</i>

 <hr>

 Last June, <a class="body" href="https://eurisko-us.github.io/jason-roberts" target="_blank">Jason Roberts</a>, the founder of <a class="body" href="https://www.mathacademy.us/" target="_blank">Math Academy</a> and one of the original developers at Uber's real-time technology, most widely known for coining the term <a class="body" href="https://www.google.com/search?q=luck+surface+area" target="_blank">"luck surface area"</a>, asked me teach his son Colby some computer science.
 Colby was just finishing up his sophomore year in <a class="body" href="http://www.theappacademy.us/index.html" target="_blank">App Academy</a>, but Jason felt that the curriculum was not geared towards students who had a strong aptitude in the subject, and that Colby could and should be learning a lot more.
+Plus, it's the pandemic, and so many extracurriculars are shut down

 As I've come to expect with Jason, that initial idea grew quickly: he pulled in some of Colby's buddies who had the necessary mathematical background, and we put together a summer computer science group that met Mon / Wed / Fri with ~10 hours of problem sets each week.
 Long story short (which I'll elaborate on in a later post), the kids made progress faster than either of us could have possibly expected, and now App Academy is funding an official high school class in which a second cohort has joined the ranks.